Sugar Meets All the Criteria for Addiction

 - Mood swings, depression, or anxiety

 Many people scoff at the idea of sugar addiction because there are no stories about destitute sugar addicts who once had a great life and then lost it all due to the addiction.
-It’s not that simple because the health-related consequences of too much sugar are, in fact, potentially deadly.
+But, unfortunately, it’s not that simple because the health-related consequences of too much sugar are, in fact, potentially deadly.

 One of the critical struggles for those in recovery is battling withdrawal symptoms.
 It can be uncomfortable while the body and brain chemistry returns to normal.